coquizen/stocks/README.md

 1. Clone this repository: `git clone https://github.com/CaninoDev/stocks`
 2. In your favorite IDE, open the resulting folder.
-3. run `$ npm install`
+3. run `npm install`
 3. In a terminal window, run `node server,js`.
 This will serve as the backend for this project.
 4. Complete the following stage:

 ### Stage 1.1

 class component:
-    - fetches quotes information when it mounts using the component's lifecycle function `componentDidMount()` and calls `fetch()`.
+    - fetch quotes information when it mounts using the component's lifecycle function `componentDidMount()` and calls `fetch()`.
 The resulting data should be stored in the component's state
-    - render each stock information using stateless components
+    - renders each stock information using stateless components

 #### Notes
 The endpoint for retrieving stock data is `localhost:5000/api/index`.
 Research into the `fetch()` and how to call it [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)